Welcome to Our Blog

 One of the many provisions of H.R.
 1 (aka, One Big Beautiful Bill Act), which was signed into law by the President in July of last year, is a federally funded stock market indexed investment account for children born between 2025 and 2028.

-Funded to the tune of $14.4 billion, these account, which are also known as Trump accounts, were recently back in the news, when Michael and Susan Dell announced a pledge to seed millions of these and other accounts with a private contribution of $6.25 billion.
+Funded to the tune of $14.4 billion, these accounts, which are also known as Trump accounts, were recently back in the news, when Michael and Susan Dell announced a pledge to seed millions of these and other accounts with a private contribution of $6.25 billion.

 The objective of these accounts is to provide every qualifying U.S. child with a financial head start / a starter fund that can grow through investments in public stock markets to finance future life goals when these children become adults.
 That can include pursuing a college education or specialized training, buying a first home, or even using the funds to start a business.